Lani1L/All-About-AI-Agents/Agent Building Blocks/README.md

 You don’t want your LLM to make every decision — some tasks are better handled by traditional logic.
 While the model can reason and generate responses, control flow should remain in your code.

 Use if/else statements, switch cases, and routing logic to determine when to call the LLM, when to use a predefined function, or when to skip model interaction altogether.
 This approach keeps your agent predictable, efficient, and easier to debug — combining the creativity of AI with the reliability of structured programming.

+### 🔄 **6.
+Recovery**

+At some point, unexpected things will happen — APIs can go down, LLMs might return nonsense, or rate limits can hit you when you least expect it.
+While these issues are often unavoidable, what matters is how your system recovers.

+That’s why it’s essential to implement a robust recovery plan — using techniques like try/catch blocks, retry logic with exponential backoff, and fallback responses when things break.
+Just like traditional software systems, intelligent agents need solid error handling to stay reliable even when the unexpected occurs.